kshaffer/courses/materials/mt4-RiteOfSpringAnalysis.md

 <iframe src="https://embed.spotify.com/?uri=spotify:track:0oUjDxNRNHDBBPR6xOOmvv" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>

-**In class on Monday, March 17,** try to answer the following questions (first as an individual, then in a group of 2–3, finally as a whole class):
+**In class on Monday, March 17,** try to answer the following questions (first as an individual, then in a group of 2–3, finally as a whole class).
+Once you begin work as a group, add your answers to the class [Google Doc](https://docs.google.com/a/colorado.edu/document/d/1w6LeflaNZx6oIWM9EQ96EKqsv-DyNpe-uhyEsTgptq0/edit?usp=sharing) (accessible only when logged in with CU account).

 - Find an example of each of the following (please do not duplicate another group's answer):
   - A diatonic melody.